How to Buy Alibaba Stock in 2021

 People usually think that the largest e-commerce company in the world is Amazon.
-However in reality, it's Alibaba -- at least in gross merchandise value (GMV) or the total value of products sold in an online store.
-And if you're interested in becoming an investor, then this page offers you a complete guide to understanding Alibaba's business and its stock’s growth potential.
+However, this is not exactly true as Alibaba is currently the market leader -- at least in gross merchandise value (GMV) or the total value of products sold in an online store.
+If you're interested in becoming an investor, check out this complete guide to understanding Alibaba's business and its stock’s growth potential.

 Learn How to Buy Alibaba Stocks in 3 Easy Steps

 A broker provides access to the trading platform where you'll be able to buy and sell Alibaba shares.
 So, the first step is to find a broker and create an account.
 You need to provide your personal information to register with a broker, including your name, address, and proof of identity.
 It could take a few days as the broker needs to verify your information.